-Thirty minutes from Miami sits the Bahamas.
+Thirty minutes from Miami sits The Bahamas.
 700 little islands, on the same timezone as New York.

 It’s dotted with bankers from old aristocratic families with wildly interesting backgrounds.
 People here understand the offshore world and they’ve seen everything.

+You come to The Bahamas for banking, wealth management, trusts, and corporate structuring.
 You stay for the beaches and zero taxes (note: anyone can become a tax resident by investing US $500,000 at Bahamian real estate).

 The last 60 years read like an action thriller.
 Or a John Grisham novel with a bit of Jason Bourne and the Godfather mixed in.

-In the 1960s, Al Capone’s money guy, Meyer Lanksy, popped in, befriended corrupt politicians and turned the British Colony into a mafia cleaning machine.
+In the 1960s, Al Capone’s money guy, Meyer Lanksy, popped in, befriended corrupt politicians, and turned the British Colony into a mafia cleaning machine.
 It was the golden age of Caribbean-infused American organized crime.

 Then, the Swiss banks started rolling in around the 1970s.
 UBS was first.
 By 2018, there were 30.

-By the 1980s, the Bahamas morphed into a quasi-libertarian male fantasy novel.
+By the 1980s, The Bahamas morphed into a quasi-libertarian male fantasy novel.
 Sex, drugs, planes, free-market banking, and no rules.
 It became a bank secrecy hub and tax haven for money from North and South America.

 But then, something happened…